What is the purpose of the Sumner Hall Veterans’ Project?

 Sumner Hall was built by African American Veterans from Kent County.
 Sumner Hall is a place of remembrance.
-We are determine not only to preserve the past, but to continue honoring the many contributions of all African American Veterans from Kent County.
+We are determined not only to preserve the past but to continue honoring the many contributions of all African American Veterans from Kent County.

 What are Chesapeake Heartland’s Community-Identified Goals?